Frank Darabont: Other work

+Unproduced projects

+Darabont held the rights to two other Stephen King stories, The Long Walk and The Monkey.
+Over the years Darabont has reunited with his old writing partner Chuck Russell.
+He did a rewrite for Russell's film Eraser, they attempted to adapt a film of the 1930s pulp character, Doc Savage, and the two wrote an early treatment and were executive producers on the film Collateral.
+Darabont has also tried to produce film adaptations of the novels Mine by Robert R. McCammon and Fahrenheit 451 by Ray Bradbury.
+Darabont still hopes to make both films someday.

+In 2002, Darabont wrote an early draft of Indiana Jones and the Kingdom of the Crystal Skull.
+While Spielberg reportedly loved it, George Lucas rejected it.
+In 2004, he was hired by Tom Cruise to write Mission: Impossible III, but the script was later rewritten by J. J. Abrams, who directed the film.
+Darabont was slated to direct the 2009 film Law Abiding Citizen, but left production due to creative differences with the producers.

 According to the Battlestar Galactica: The Official Companion series by Titan Books, Darabont—a huge fan of the re-imagined series—was slated to direct "Islanded in a Stream of Stars", the penultimate episode of the show's final season.
 Due to scheduling conflicts, he was unable to take the job, which fell to series star (and previous helmer) Edward James Olmos.

-Darabont was slated to direct the 2009 film Law Abiding Citizen, but left production due to creative differences with the producers.

 At the 2012 Austin Film Festival, Darabont was awarded the Extraordinary Contribution to Filmmaking Award for his contribution to cinema.

-In 2013, he lent his voice to a lengthier version of the World War Z audio book.
-In November of the same year Bob Weinstein revealed that he and Darabont were developing a ten part television series based on Darabont's 2007 film The Mist.